konnekt/art and technology

 Genetic Algorithms in Art

-Computational techniques that evolve designs based on fitness criteria defined by the artist.
+Computational techniques inspired by evolutionary biology, where designs evolve iteratively based on fitness criteria defined by the artist, enabling the creation of complex and adaptive artistic forms.

 Digital Ecosystems